Chromium99/Planterbox/README.md

-# 🌿 Plant AI - Smart Plant Identification & Care
+# 🌿 Planterbox - Smart Plant Identification & Care

 ## Overview
-**Plant AI** is a mobile application designed to help plant lovers, gardeners, and botanists identify plants through AI-powered image recognition.
+**Planterbox** is a mobile application designed to help plant lovers, gardeners, and botanists identify plants through AI-powered image recognition.
 Simply take a picture of a plant, and the app will provide valuable insights, including:

 - 📸 **Plant Identification** – Learn what plant you're looking at in seconds.
 - 🌱 **Care Instructions** – Get personalized tips on how to keep your plant healthy.